 columnName Descripti on and so on) that are different from the candidate's address.
 UnitNumberHigh The highest unit number.
 UnitNumberLow The lowest unit number.
 SegmentCode A unique II O that identifies .
-SegmentParity Indicates w Indicates which side of the street has odd numbers.
-L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meani ng of State/Province varies by coun try. • BHS (Ba hamas)-District StreetDataType value of "1" The default search order rank of the database used to geocode the address.
+SegmentParity Indicates which side of the street has odd numbers. nbers.
+L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meani ng of State/Province varies by cour ntry. • BHS (Ba hamas)-District StreetDataType The default search order rank of the database used to geocode the address.
 A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
 The defaul t database search order is specified I in the Management Console.
-StreetName For most co For most countries, this contains the street name.
-StreetPrefix The type of The type of street when the street type appears before the base street name.
-StreetSuffix The type of The type of street when the street type appears after the base street name.
-TrailingDirectional Street direc ctional that follows the street name.
+StreetName For most c ountries, this contains the street na me.
+StreetPrefix The type o f street when the street type appear rs before the base street name.
+StreetSuffix The type o f street when the street type appear rs after the base street name.
+TrailingDirectional Street dire ctional that follows the street name.
 UnitNumberHigh The highes et unit number of the range in which the unit resides.

 columnName Description UnitNumberLow The lowest unit number of the range in which the unit resides.
 Return Parsed Address The formatted input address can be returned along with a separate returned field for each input address element.
 Parsed Address Input elements are returned in separately labeled fields names with a .Input extension.
-See Result Codes on page 29 columnName Description CoordinateSystem The coordinate system used to determine the latitude and longitude coordinates.
+See Result Codes on page 31 columnName Description CoordinateSystem The coordinate system used to determine the latitude and longitude coordinates.
 A coordinate system specifies a map projection, coordinate units, etc. An example is EPSG:4326.
 EPSG stands for European Petroleum Survey Group.
 Latitude Seven-digit number in degrees and calculated to four decimal places (in the format specified).
 Longitude Seven-digit number in degrees and calculated to four decimal places (in the format specified).